jrtx0/makefile-template-windows/README.md

-# socketdll
+# makefile-template-windows
-simulate socket double linked list operate.makefile is designed for windows c and cpp project.
+a makefile template is designed for windows c and cpp project which simulate socket double linked list operation.